Contents

 Pretty Printers

 Both debuggers ship with pretty printers for standard library types.
-GDB includes Python-based pretty printers for std::vector, std::map, and std::string.
-Rust’s standard library includes GDB and LLDB pretty printers for Vec, HashMap, String, Option, and Result.
-Enable them in GDB with:
+GDB has Python-based printers for std::vector, std::map, and std::string.
+Rust’s standard library brings GDB and LLDB printers for Vec, HashMap, String, Option, and Result.
+Turn them on in GDB with:

 (gdb) set print pretty on

-Rust provides wrapper scripts rust-gdb and rust-lldb that load the appropriate pretty-printing scripts automatically.
-Use these instead of bare gdb or lldb when debugging Rust programs.
-With pretty printers active, an Option::Some(42) displays as core::option::Option<i32>::Some(42) rather than a mess of struct fields and discriminant values.
+Rust ships wrapper scripts rust-gdb and rust-lldb that load the right pretty-print scripts for you.
+Use these in place of bare gdb or lldb for Rust programs.
+With pretty printers on, an Option::Some(42) shows as core::option::Option<i32>::Some(42), not a mess of struct fields and tag values.

 Auto-Display

-If you want to see a variable’s value every time the program stops:
+If you want to see a variable’s value each time the program stops:

 # GDB